Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: Abstract

 \section{Abstract}

-We study the Strichartz estimates for Schr\"odinger equation on a metric cone $X$, where the metric cone $X=C(Y)=(0,\infty)_r\times Y$ and the cross section $Y$ is a $(n-1)$-dimensional closed Riemannian manifold $(Y,h)$.
-The equipped metric on $X$ is given by $g=dr^2+r^2h$, and let $\Delta_g$ be the Friedrich extension positive Laplacian on $X$ and $V=V_0 r^{-2}$ where $V_0\in\CC^\infty(Y)$ is a real function such that the operator $\Delta_h+V_0+(n-2)^2/4$ is a strictly positive operator on $L^2(Y)$.
-We establish the full range of the global-in-time Strichartz estimate without loss for the Sch\"odinger equation associated with the operator $\LL_V=\Delta_g+V_0 r^{-2}$ including the endpoint estimate both in homogeneous and inhomogeneous cases.
-As an application, we study the well-posed theory and scattering theory for the Sch\"odinger equation with cubic nonlinearity on this setting.
+In this paper, we study Strichartz estimates for the Schr\"odinger equation on a metric cone $X$, where $X=C(Y)=(0,\infty)_r\times Y$ and the cross section $Y$ is a $(n-1)$-dimensional closed Riemannian manifold $(Y,h)$.
+For the metric $g$ on $X$ given by $g=dr^2+r^2h$, let $\Delta_g$ be the positive Friedrichs extension Laplacian on $X$ and $V=V_0 r^{-2}$ where $V_0\in\CC^\infty(Y)$ is a real function such that the operator $P:=\Delta_h+V_0+(n-2)^2/4$ is a strictly positive operator on $L^2(Y)$.
+We establish the full range of global-in-time Strichartz estimates without loss for the Schr\"odinger equation associated with the operator $\LL_V=\Delta_g+V_0 r^{-2}$ including the endpoint estimate both in homogeneous and inhomogeneous cases.
+A new finding reveals that the range of admissible pairs at $\dot H^s$-level is influenced by the smallest eigenvalue of the operator $P$.
+This additionally proves the conjecture in Wang [Ann.
+Inst.
+Fourier 2006] and generalizes the results of Ford [Comm.
+Math.
+Phys.
+2010] and Baskin-Marzuola-Wunsch [Contemp.
+Math.
+2014].
+As an application, we show the well-posedness theory and scattering theory for the Schr\"odinger equation with a cubic nonlinearity on this setting which verifies a conjecture in Baskin-Marzuola-Wunsch [Contemp.
+Math.
+2014].